synsypa/tasting_bot/README.md

 # tasting_bot

-This is the first pass attempt at applying a Markov Chain text bot to generate wine tasting notes.
+This both tunes GPT2 to output wine tasting notes by using Wine Spectator Daily Pick tasting notes as training data.
 Output can be found on @SOMMarkov on twitter (twitter.com/SOMMarkov)

+## Notes
+Trained on Google Colab Notebook over 10 epochs

 ## Potential Expansions
-* Prettier/more efficient code
-* More sophisticated seeding
-* Given a Price and Style output a seeded random note
+* Better End to End capabilities (i.e. process scraped data in Dataset class)
-* Recieve @s and reply with seeded notes
+* Recieve @s and reply with generated notes
 * Scrap more sources of notes for better training set

 Base dataset scraped from Wine Spectator review notes